davepinch/davepinch.github.io/README.md

 # Under construction

-This blog is under construction.
+This is my personal GitHub Pages repo where I publish to davepinch.com.

 It was created from the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).